jowkenji/f12021/README.md

 # F1 2021
 <br>Hello!
 This is my very first website.
-It was designed when I was learning web development (HTML and CSS).
+It was designed when I was learning web development (HTML+CSS).
 <br>At first it was a completely mess!
-Because I put every < tag > that I've learnt to see its effects.
+Because I put every < tag > that I was learning to see its effects.
 <br>You will find two main sections:
 <ul>
   <li>The main article (like a blog);</li>